 How I can Help You:

-During 2020 I’ll be launching a day retreat focusing on helping you to journal, and in particular use it effectively for chronic pain management, fatigue and burnout.
-To find out more and register your interest e-mail me at firstname.lastname@example.org or subscribe to my newsletter to be the first to hear when dates are released.
+I offer 1-2-1 coaching focusing on helping you to journal, and in particular using it effectively for burnout, chronic pain management, and fatigue.
+To find out more about the healing power of journaling and register your interest e-mail me at email@example.com or subscribe to my newsletter.

 - “Opening Up: The Healing Power of Expressing Emotion” Dr James W. Pennebaker